-The Change Management Conference Offers Tremendous ROI – written by Erika Schmidt, SAPPINGTON
+The Change Management Conference Offers Tremendous ROI – Erika Schmidt, SAPPINGTON

 My passion for guiding change is why I enjoyed Change Management 2018, the recent National ACMP conference held in Las Vegas in March.
 Throughout the three days, I was exposed to story after story about how others have developed programs and filled my notebook with ideas and best practices that I can apply in my day-to-day work.
 It was pure heaven.